gchlebus/gchlebus.github.io/_drafts/profiling-tf-models.md

 ```

 ### Memory consumption
-To check the model's memory consumption I will use the `mem_util.peak_memory` helper from the OpenAI repository[^1].
+To check the model's peak memory consumption a helper function `mem_util.peak_memory` from the OpenAI repository[^1] can be used.
 I equipped the `UNet` class with `train` and `inference` methods accepting `RunOptions` and `RunMetadata`, which collect debug/profiling information from a `session.run()` call.
-The following function returns a dict containing per device peak memory consumption in bytes:
+The following function returns a dict containing a per device peak memory consumption in bytes:
 ```python
 import tensorflow as tf
 import numpy as np